 How can GoHenry help with rewarding kids & teens for doing chores?

-GoHenry lets you set up daily tasks.
-These can range from completing chores, to doing homework, or displaying good behaviour throughout the day.
-Your child can tick off the tasks, and once you have approved them, they will get paid.
-You can even give different reward values for different paid tasks.
+A pocket money & chores app like GoHenry has loads of benefits for parents, including letting you set up daily tasks in Paid Chores.
+These can range from completing chores to doing homework, or displaying good behaviour throughout the day.
+Your child can tick off chores, and once you have approved them, they will get paid.
+You can even give different reward values for different paid chores.